Who is Afraid of Red?

 Background of the work

-The works were made as a conclusion of my master’s at the Design Academy, which was all about technology, energy, innovation and connections.
+The works were made as a conclusion of my master’s at the Design Academy, which was about technology, energy, and change.